tidyreport/static-embedded-tweets/README.md

 ## API Usage

+We created an example of how to use the API in PHP.
+The file is named get-tweet-html.php at [github](https://github.com/tidyreport/static-embedded-tweets).
+Rapidapi also provides some snippets for other programming languages but they are not as complete as our PHP example at github.

 The API has one required input parameter which is “id”.
 This is where you input the tweet ID that you’d like to convert into a fast loading embedded tweet.
 There are other required parameters in the HTTP header as well.
 Two of them are the X-RapidAPI-Key and the X-Twitter-Bearer-Token.
 More details are available at the [endpoints tab](https://rapidapi.com/tidyreport/api/static-embedded-tweets/) for the API.

 The API returns a JSON encoded object.
 You will need to decode the returned JSON object (use the json_decode function for php).
 The decoded data will include 3 name-value pairs.
 They are defined like this: